From the airport to the city centre Amsterdam

 Public transport Amsterdam

-If you can't pedal, you'll need the streetcar network, which has some 15 lines.
-The recently inaugurated Noord Zuid metro line may also be of use.
-Public transport is expensive, costing €3.20 for an hourly ticket or €8 for a day ticket.
-Streetcars and metros run from 6 a.m. until around 00.30 a.m.
+If you don't want to pedal, you'll need to use the streetcar network, which has some 15 lines.
+The Noord Zuid metro line may also be of use.
+Public transport is expensive, costing €3.20 for an hourly ticket or €9 for a day ticket.
+Streetcars and subways run from 6 a.m. until around 00.30 a.m.

-The Iamsterdam City Card , which includes admission to many attractions, also includes access to public transport (€60 per 24h, €85 per 48h).
+The Iamsterdam City Card , which includes admission to many attractions, also includes access to public transport (€60 per 24h, €85 per 48h, €100 for €72, etc.).

 OV-chipkaart: this rechargeable smart card allows you to travel by streetcar, metro, bus and train throughout the country, and to benefit from certain discounts, but it's only really valid for a long stay.
 Tourists will prefer single tickets or traditional day or week passes (from €7.50 to €31).

-With this magnetic card, you need to register on entering the bus/tram/metro/train and then de-register on leaving, placing your card on clearly visible terminals.
+With this magnetic card, you have to register on entering the bus/tram/metro/train and then de-register on leaving, placing your card on clearly visible terminals.
 Find out more at the tourist office and at the GVB Tickets and Info Service Points.

 Bike, scooters & co Amsterdam